utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-update-url-without-refresh.md

   - javascript
 ---

-Today we are looking into updating the `URL` without doing a refresh.
-We can use the History API to access and modify the `URL` states.
+Today we are looking into updating the URL without a refresh.
+We can access and modify the `URL` states using the History API.

 The cool part is it has superb browser support!